guildxyz/nft-reward-factory/docs/contracts/interfaces/IGuildRewardNFTFactory.md

 ) external
 ```

-Deploys a minimal proxy for the NFT.
+Deploys a minimal proxy for a basic NFT.

 #### Parameters